 If you can’t buy all organic fruits and vegetables check out what should be a top priority when it comes to organic.
 The team at the Environmental Working Group has put together a shopper’s guide to pesticides in produce.
 It lists which produce is a top priority when buying organic and which aren’t.
-Check out The Clean 15 and The Dirty Dozen.

 2. Be Careful in Health Food Stores

 I’m a sucker for this trap—you go into a health food store and start browsing the isles up and down… wow, so many cool and exciting yummy things!
 You grab a bag of coconut chips, a green juice, a yummy protein bliss ball and before you know it you’ve spent the same amount of money you could have spent on meat from the organic butcher or vegetables to make three or four days’ worth of superfood salads.

 All those fancy gluten-free, nut-free, dairy-free, chips, pastries and sweet treats add up.
 And are they really that good for you?
 When my clients make the transition to healthy and more organic foods they often do it the wrong way.
 Pre-packaged foods can come at a high price, so think whole foods!

 Instead of grabbing a $10 box of granola that won’t go far, why not make your own?
 Recipes can be found everywhere online that are simple, full of goodness and delicious.
 Or make your own bliss balls: a big batch of them can be kept in the fridge or freezer and last you weeks.